hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 When you load into your avatar, the following thing will happen:
 - Basis will create an OSC server on port 9000 and then send a message to port 9001 (where VRCFaceTracking is running), telling it that the avatar has changed.
+Old versions of VRCFaceTracking will react to that message.
+- We will also start a fake OSCQuery server on a random port.
+The Steam version of VRCFaceTracking will detect this OSCQuery server.
 - VRCFaceTracking will start to communicate with Basis by sending face tracking parameters.
 - You should see the following in the VRCFaceTracking window if this is successful:
 ![mpc-hc64_bco7oRlmDK.png](img%2Fmpc-hc64_bco7oRlmDK.png)